ComputerVisionFans/CellNetUML/README.md

 ### Evaluate performance on [COVID-19 Dataset](https://github.com/Johnny-liqiang/CellNetUML/tree/master/COVID19)

 In order to help the medical scientists, we made this COVID-19 CT dataset.
-Based on initial [COVID-19  Image  Data  Collection](https://arxiv.org/abs/2003.11597),  which  contains  only  123  frontal  view  X-rays.
-We  additionally  collected  data  from  newest  publications  on  European  Journal  ofRadiology,  and  collected  nearly  1583  healthy  Lung  CT/xray images  as  comparative  data  from  recently  available  resources and publications.
+Based on the initial [COVID-19  Image  Data  Collection](https://arxiv.org/abs/2003.11597), which contains only 123 frontal view X-rays.
+We also collected data from the newest publications on the European Journal of Radiology and collected nearly 1583 healthy Lung CT/Xray images as comparative data from recently available resources and publications.

 |<sub>Model</sub>|<sub>Weights(million)</sub>|<sub>Top-1 Val Acc.(%)</sub>|<sub>FLops(million)</sub>|
 | :---: | :---: | :---: | :---: |